Big Red Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten and flaxseed meals, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effect of the corn gluten and flaxseed meals, this looks like the profile of a kibble containing a moderate amount of meat.

-Big Red is a plant-based dry dog food using a moderate amount of meat and bone meal or chicken by-product meal as its main sources of animal protein, thus earning the brand 1.5 star.
+Big Red is a grain-inclusive dry dog food using a moderate amount of unnamed meat meal or named by-product meal as its main source of animal protein, thus earning the brand 1.5 stars.